 On December 31, 2021, pursuant to a non-taxable contribution and exchange agreement with Gemini 5 Thirty, LP, a Texas limited partnership ("Gemini"), the Partnership acquired mineral and royalty interests representing approximately 4,600 net royalty acres located in 27 counties across New Mexico, Oklahoma, Texas and Wyoming in exchange for 1,580,000 common units representing limited partnership interests in the Partnership valued at \$31.3 million and issued pursuant to the Partnership's registration statement on Form S-4.
 We believe that the acquisition is considered complimentary to our business.
 The transaction was accounted for as an acquisition of assets under U.S. GAAP.
 Accordingly, the cost of the acquisition was allocated on a relative fair value basis and transaction costs were capitalized as a component of the cost of the assets acquired.
-Contributed cash delivered at closing, net of capitalized transaction costs paid, of \$1.6 million is included in net cash contributed in acquisitions on the consolidated statement of cash flows for the proved oil and natural gas properties acquired in the transaction.
-Final settlement net cash received, net of capitalized transaction costs paid, of \$0.4 million are included in the net cash contributed in acquisitions on the consolidated statement of cash flows for the proved oil and natural gas properties acquired in the transaction.
-Final settlement net cash received, net of capitalized transaction costs paid, of \$0.4 million are included in the net cash contributed in acquisitions on the consolidated statement of cash flows for the statement of cash flows for the performent spaid, of \$0.4 million are included in the net cash contributed in acquisitions on the consolidated statement of cash flows for the performent spaid, of \$0.4 million are included in the net cash contributed in acquisitions on the consolidated statement of cash flows for the year ended December 31, 2022.
+Contributed cash delivered at closing, net of capitalized transaction costs paid, of \$1.6 million is included in net cash contributed in acquisitions on the consolidated statement of cash flows for the year ended December 31, 2021.
+The consolidated balance sheet as of December 31, 2021 includes \$29.3 million of net proved oil and natural gas properties acquired in the transaction.
+Final settlement net cash received, net of capitalized transaction costs paid, of \$0.4 million are included in the net cash contributed in acquisitions on the consolidated statement of cash flows for the year ended December 31, 2022.

-On June 30, 2021, pursuant to a non-taxable contribution and exchange agreement with JSFM, LLC, a Wyoming limited liability company ("JSFM"), the Partnership acquired overriding royalty interests in the Bakken Trend totaling approximately 6,400 net royalty acres located in Dunn, McKenzie, McLean and Mountrail Counties, North Dakota in exchange for 725,000 common units representing limited partnership interests in the Partnership valued at \$12.2 million and issued pursuant to the Partnership's registration statement on Form S-4.
+On June 30, 2021, pursuant to a non-taxable contribution and exchange agreement with JSFM, LLC, a Wyoming limited liability company ("JSFM"), the Partnership acquired overriding royalty interests in the Bakken Trend totaling approximately 6,400 net royalty acres located in Dunn, McKenzie, McLean and Mountrail Counties, North Dakota in exchange for 725,000 common units representing limited partnership interests in the Partnership's registration statement on Form S-4.
 We believe that the acquisition is considered complimentary to our business.
 The transaction was accounted for as an acquisition of assets under U.S. GAAP.
 Accordingly, the cost of the acquisition was allocated on a relative fair value basis and transaction costs were capitalized as a component of the cost of the assets acquired.
 Contributed cash delivered at closing and final settlement net cash received, net of capitalized transaction costs paid, of \$0.7 million are included in the net cash contributed in acquisitions on the consolidated statement of cash flows for the year ended December 31, 2021.
 The consolidated balance sheet as of December 31, 2021 includes \$11.5 million of net proved oil and natural gas properties acquired in the transaction.